 Occupational therapy is not what you think it is.
 It is more than therapy related to a person’s occupation (work).
 It is therapy associated with helping people live their best lives.

 “Most people assume that the word occupational, in occupational therapy, relates to a job,” said UTMB student Taylor Harder.
-“Actually, an occupation can be anything you engage in, like coming your hair, brushing your teeth and other things we need or want to do daily.”
+“Actually, an occupation can be anything you engage in, like combing your hair, brushing your teeth and other things we need or want to do daily.”